 Validating Your Electronically Filed Tax Return

 When self-preparing your taxes and filing electronically, you must sign and validate your electronic tax return by entering your prior-year Adjusted Gross Income (AGI) or your prior- year Self-Select PIN.
 Using an electronic filing PIN is no longer an option.
+Generally, tax software automatically enters the information for returning customers.
+If you are using a software product for the first time, you may have to enter the information yourself.

 There are several ways to find your prior-year AGI: